Quantifying Broken Detailed Balance in Transcription: Eigenvalues of the two-state model

 \section{Eigenvalues of the two-state model}

-In this appendix I solve for the eigenvalues of the master equation describing the two-state gene model in Eq.~\eqref{eq:modTM}.
-This reaction scheme with $\rho_{\mathrm{off}} =0$ has already been solved in time in the present form \cite{iyer2009stochasticity,wu2023solving} and additionally for the case where mRNA production is bursty \cite{cao2018linear}.
-Here I specify the calculation for non-zero $\rho_{\mathrm{off}}$.
+In this section, we solve for the eigenvalues of the master equation describing the two-state gene model in Eq.~\eqref{eq:modTM}.
+The reaction scheme with $\rho_{\mathrm{off}} =0$ has already been solved in time in the present form \cite{iyer2009stochasticity,wu2023solving} and additionally for the case where mRNA production is bursty \cite{cao2018linear}.
+Here we specify the calculation for non-zero $\rho_{\mathrm{off}}$.
 Physically, the eigenvalues of the master equation correspond to the inverse of the fundamental timescales governing the relaxation towards the steady state.
-I find the eigenvalues by imposing physical constraints on the generating function, essentially that the generating function's power series is real and non-singular for $z\in[-1,1]$.
+We find the eigenvalues by imposing physical constraints on the generating function, essentially that the generating function's power series is real and non-singular for $z\in[-1,1]$.

 The generating function equations corresponding to Eqs.~\eqref{eq:Meqs} are,